 - Hydrotherapy via hot tub jets works to relax muscles and relieve pressure on nerves.
 Numerous independent studies have proven that a warm water massage stimulates the release of endorphins, the body’s natural “feel good” chemical.
 Your hot tub will enhance your sense of well-being, and leave you feeling fresh, clean and ready to tackle life’s daily challenges.

-A 20 minute soak raises your body temperature and help expel toxins from your body through sweat.
+A 20-minute soak raises your body temperature and helps expel toxins from your body through sweat.
 Sweating is beneficial for people with asthma, or respiratory infections, and can help speed recovery from excess eating or drinking (hangover cure anyone?).
 Sweating rids the body of excess sodium and other unwanted substances, taking the workload off the liver and kidneys.

 Do we think hot tubs are a great way to stay healthy?
 YES.
 Are we going to make you purchase a hot tub as part of your personal health care regimen?
 NO. Will you be fined hundreds of dollars if you don’t purchase a hot tub?
 NO, but we do think you’ll regret it!